 What makes Desmond’s work particularly notable is that he adapted Mid-Century Modern trends to Southern Louisiana by incorporating features and materials popular in regional architecture.
 Desmond’s early career Hammond buildings can be described as “Acadian Modernism” because Desmond expertly fused Acadian design elements with the clean lines and broad forms of Modernism in his residential and commercial architecture.

-Two of Desmond’s buildings were listed on the National Register of Historic Places in 2017 - The Miller Memorial Library and the First Christian Church.
+Two of Desmond’s buildings were listed on the National Register of Historic Places in 2017 - The Miller Memorial Library and the First Christian Church - both featured below.
 This walking tour seeks to continue preserving Hammond’s Modern legacy through similar recognition.

 *Please remember that these buildings are private property and be respectful of homeowners' privacy.
 Enjoy the Modern architecture around you - in Hammond and elsewhere - and help us promote its importance as an historic national movement!